DavidN250/EmployeeAPI/README.md

 		./vendor/bin/sail up

-- This will create a container **employeeAPI** with necessary images.
+- This will create a container **employeeAPI** and download necessary images.
+(You have to be connected to the internet)
-- Run this command to see all created images:
+- Run this command to see all created images or view in docker desktop:

 		docker image list

+- Here you will need to change some emvironment variables  regarding DATABASE, copy these and replace in **.env** file.
+You will change DB_HOST from local host and change it to whatever mysql image is called on your machine (refer to the image list above. for me was **employeeapi_mysql_1**). it's because we are no longer using localhost but docker image inside a container. keep other variables as they were.

+		DB_CONNECTION=mysql
+		DB_HOST=employeeapi_mysql_1
+		DB_PORT=3306
+		DB_DATABASE=employeeapi
+		DB_USERNAME= << Your apache username (eg:root) >>
+		DB_PASSWORD= << Your apache password, if none leave it blank >>

+- To run migration inside a docker container run this command

+		./vendor/bin/sail artisan migrate

+- If this doesn't work use

+		./vendor/bin/sail artisan migrate:refresh

+- Now app is up and running inside a docker container
+- All tests will be the same as above but you will remove port (8000) on urls.